sentinelsat/sentinelsat/README.rst

      - TEXT
      - Glob pattern to filter files (within each product) to be excluded from the downloaded.
    * -
+     - --timeout
+     - FLOAT
+     - How long to wait for a DataHub response (in seconds, default 60 sec).
+   * -
      - --info
      -
      - Display DHuS server information.